bowl of shrimp dip and crackers

 Combine the shrimp, mayo, onions and celery.
 Add the soup/cream cheese mixture when it has cooled down a bit.
 Stir thoroughly.
 Distribute as desired into serving dishes and refrigerate.
 It will taste better some hours later or ideally the next day.

-IF you decide to make this as a mold (meaning you will have added the gelatin) the mold or container you are using should be lightly oiled.
+IF you decide to make this as a mold (meaning you will have added a full package of gelatin) the mold or container you are using should be lightly oiled.
 That should make the dip slip out easily when you invert it onto a serving plate.

 Am betting this would be great with any cracker but after my visit with DM I am now also a fan of Wheat Thins Multigrain Snacking Crackers.